-In my previous post about self-hosting for everyone, I painted a vision of managed self-hosting where anyone can own their data.
-But there’s an uncomfortable truth I glossed over: hardware costs money, and the economics are fundamentally different for businesses versus individuals.
+In my previous post about self-hosting for everyone I painted a hopeful picture: managed self-hosting where anyone can own their data.
+I glossed over something that bugs me.
+Hardware costs money, and the maths works out very differently depending on whether you’re a business or a person.

 FactorBusinessIndividual